jmfieldman/Mortar/README.md

 ### Disabling MortarCreatable

-The default implementation of Mortar declares a MortarCreatable protocol (m_create), which in recent versions of swift causes problems with classes that do not expose the default init() method.
+The default implementation of Mortar declares a MortarCreatable protocol (create), which in recent versions of swift causes problems with classes that do not expose the default init() method.

 Until the next major release, you can use: